intermine/im-docs/docs/about/intermine.rst

 Fast, flexible querying
 --------------------------------------------

 The sophisticated query optimisation means that users can construct and perform a wide range of queries across the data model, while retaining good query speed.
 The query optimisation method is constructed around the use of precomputed tables, meaning that the data schema does not need to be denormalized in order to speed up query time.
-The system is also fast enough to deal with large quantities of data - the HumanMine database, for example, contains 50 million objects taking up 200 GB.
-PhtyoMine is the largest InterMine as it has data for 77 organisms -- that's over two billion objects and a database over 1.5 TB.
+The system is also fast enough to deal with large quantities of data - the HumanMine database contains 50 million objects taking up 200 GB and PhytoMine, with 77 organisms, has two billion objects and a database that's 1.5 TB.

 User-friendly web interface and analysis tools
 ------------------------------------------------